AustinCodingAcademy/austincodingacademy.github.io/_posts/2016-08-23-who-is-austin-coding-academy.md

 The first class is designed for beginners, teaching them the infrastructure of the web while building websites in HTML, CSS, Bootstrap, jQuery, and a bit of JavaScript.
 Soon after completing the first semester, they realized their students were hooked, and the intermediate and advanced classes were soon introduced.

 This extended program provides an opportunities to jump into a development career.
 The part-time classes are a perfect fit for students with busy lives, full time jobs, families and other commitments.
-After two years, ACA has built an excellent curriculum and a personalised approach to teaching.
+After two years, ACA has built an excellent curriculum and a personalized approach to teaching.

 Luke explains this methodology.
 'Our classes are designed to be very practical, and we've cut a lot of the fat from traditional educational institutions.
 Students are building projects and learning skills that are directly applicable to a wide area of jobs in the tech industry.
 We're very much "teaching a man to fish" so to speak, by giving students the tools to build powerful web programs and sites; things that are valuable and useable.'